Complete Next-to-Leading Order QCD Corrections to $ZZ$ Production in Gluon Fusion: Introduction

-In this letter, we take the next step and calculate the complete NLO QCD corrections to $gg\rightarrow ZZ$ with full top-quark mass effects.
-Specifically, we consider all contributions to the cross-section involving closed massless or massive quark loops to which the external $Z$ bosons couple either directly or through a Higgs boson.
+In this Letter, we take the next step and calculate the complete NLO QCD corrections to $gg\rightarrow ZZ$ with full top-quark mass effects.
+Specifically, we consider all contributions to the cross section involving closed massless or massive quark loops to which the external $Z$ bosons couple either directly or through a Higgs boson.
 For the real radiation contributions, we take into account also $gq$, $g\bar{q}$ and $q\bar{q}$ in addition to $gg$ initial states.
-Using a fully differential setup, we compute the inclusive cross-section and the diboson invariant mass distribution for $ZZ$ production at the LHC.
+Using a fully differential setup, we compute the inclusive cross section and the diboson invariant mass distribution for $ZZ$ production at the LHC.